 We believe the financial sector has an important role to play in assisting the transition to a low carbon economy, through both the energy we purchase directly and through financing.
 This transition however, needs to take place in a considered and balanced manner, supported by a stable policy environment that can underpin the transition and provide investment certainty over time.

-1. Undertake financing activities of AUD $18 billion over the seven years to September 2022 to help address climate change and support the transition to a low carbon economy
+1. Undertake financing activities of AUD $55 billion over the ten years to September 2025 to help address climate change and support the transition to a low carbon economy

-- Launching the first Climate Bond by an Australian issuer and the first bank-issued Climate Bond Standards certified bond globally to finance A$300m of renewable energy assets.
+- Launching the first Australian bank green bond and the first bank-issued Climate Bond Standards certified bond globally to finance A$300m of renewable energy assets.
 We have since been recognised as a 'Green Bond Pioneer' by the Climate Bonds Initiative and London Stock Exchange for our work in developing the Australian green bond market.

 - Providing discounted finance for energy efficient equipment and small scale renewable energy with the support of the Clean Energy Finance Corporation.